-- Contact your Care Coordinator to discuss your complaint.
-Your Care Coordinator is familiar with your situation and wants to hear what is going well for you and what can be improved.
-Your Care Coordinator will work with you, your family, or your caregiver to respond to your complaint.
+- Please first contact your care coordinator to discuss any concerns or complaints.
+Your care coordinator is most familiar with your situation and wants to hear what is going well for you and also what can be improved.
+Your care coordinator will work with you, your family, or your caregiver to address any concerns.
 Most patient complaints are successfully resolved at this level.

 Health Services Appeal and Review Board